michalkmet/xp-orange-vowel-count/NOTES.md

 - ✅ DONE UAT1.1 When I pass 'a' then I should see 1
 - ✅ DONE UAT1.2 When I pass 'e' then I should see 1
-- ⚠ TODO UAT1.3 When I pass 'ae' then I should see 2
+- ✅ DONE UAT1.3 When I pass 'ae' then I should see 2
 - ⚠ TODO UAT1.4 When I pass 'ab' then I should see 1
 - ⚠ TODO UAT1.5 When I pass 'ce' then I should see 1
 - ⚠ TODO UAT1.6 When I pass 'oc' then I should see 1